-1. Preview Day provides prospective AU students and their families with a sample of the AU experience.
-You can't get that from the website or promotional materials.
+1. Preview Day provides prospective AU students and their families with a taste of AU.
+After reading through promotional materials, it's worth getting the authentic, firsthand AU experience.

 3. It tells AU's Office of Admissions that you are interested, which could be beneficial when you apply.
-AU's admission evaluation process factors in the extent to which a student has demonstrated interest.
+AU's admission evaluation process factors in a student's level of interest.
 A campus visit is the best indication.

-7. Find out if one of AU's signature first year programs would be right for you.
-Learn about AU's most rigorous academic programs and living-learning communities: the F rederick Douglass Distinguished Scholars, AU Honors, AU Scholars, and the Community-Based Research Scholars.
+7. Find out if one of AU's signature first-year programs would be right for you.
+Learn about AU's most rigorous academic programs and living-learning communities: the Frederick Douglass Distinguished Scholars, AU Honors, and the Community-Based Research Scholars.

 10. It's free!
 There is no charge to participate.
 Even breakfast and lunch are free.